data-tomic/k8s-big-data-stack/articles/02-postgresql-hive-metastore-setup.md

 1.  **Create the Manifest (`postgres-bigdata.yaml`):**
     This manifest defines the Secret (already created above, but included for completeness), PVC, Headless Service, StatefulSet, and ClusterIP Service.
-    *(The full content of `postgres-bigdata.yaml` can be found here: [../components/01-postgresql/postgres-bigdata.yaml](../components/01-postgresql/postgres-bigdata.yaml) - Ensure this path is correct relative to your article location)*
+    *(The full content of `postgres-bigdata.yaml` can be found here: [../components/01-postgresql/postgres-bigdata.yaml](../components/01-postgresql/postgres-bigdata.yaml)*

     *Key configurations within the manifest:*
     *   Uses the `postgres:15` image.